(Last updated: June 4, 2017)

 Nevertheless, it's a never-ending project.
 So there are things on the to-do list.
 But it can be a long time before anything gets done.

 All of these are working and tested through emulation on both Windows and Linux.
-All that's needed now is the actual hardware for final testing and performance tuning.
+What's needed now is the actual hardware for final testing and performance tuning.
 So there's a lot of AVX512 code that's been sitting around while we wait for the hardware.

 |Rewrite the Radix Conversion||